Learn How to Make a Windowsill Herb Garden indoors to have a fresh supply for your kitchen, that too in a limited space!

 However, herbs like mint, parsley, and thyme have a tendency to spread, so it’s good to select a wide pot for them.

 2. Ensure Sufficient Drainage

-You don’t need to put gravels or clay balls to make a drainage layer.
+Also, you don’t need to put gravel or clay balls to make a drainage layer.
 This is a myth and doesn’t do any good for drainage.
 Must check out our article to learn why you shouldn’t do this!

-Soil or growing medium for growing herbs should be of best quality.
-It has to be light, penetrable, fertile and airy.
+Soil or growing medium for growing herbs should not be very rich like vegetables but should be of good quality with some organic matter.
+It has to be light, penetrable, fertile, and airy.

-Besides this, you can also try to grow garlic and green onions and many other tasty vegetable crops on your windowsill.
-To learn more, must see our article on Best Vegetables To Grow On a Windowsill!
+Pro Tip: Besides this, you can also try to grow garlic and green onions, and many other tasty vegetable crops on your windowsill.
+To learn more, see our article on Best Vegetables To Grow On a Windowsill.

 5. Windowsill Herb Garden Care

-In addition, to add some colors on your windowsill herb garden, you can plant annual flowers that require similar growing conditions to grow.
+Pro Tip: In addition, to add some colors to your windowsill herb garden, you can plant annual flowers that require similar growing conditions to grow.

 And last but not least, you’ll also encounter pests in your windowsill herb garden.
 To get rid of them, keep commercial pesticides as your last resort.
 You can handpick them or spray them with a strong jet of water.
 The application of insecticidal soap or neem oil is also a friendly option.